joshkrab/trains-client/README.md

-# client-server-front - React JS, Node.js, MySQL
+# client-server-front - React JS, Node JS, MySQL

 In the project directory, you can run:
  `npm start`